-Students enrolled in DES5561 Internship are assigned grades of CR/NC.
+Students enrolled in the DES5561 Internship class are assigned grades of CR/NC.
 One unit of credit requires a minimum of 30 hours of work per quarter.
-Internships must have prior approval of the faculty advisor and the instructor and are supervised throughout the quarter.
-Although not required, NewSchool encourages architecture student interns to join the Intern Development Program (IDP), the structured internship process administered by the National Council of Architectural Registration Boards (NCARB).
-An IDP record is mandatory for professional licensure in most states.
+Internships must have prior approval of the faculty advisor and the instructor and are supervised throughout the guarter.
+Although not required, NewSchool encourages architecture student interns to join the Architectural Experience Program (AXP), the structured internship process administered by the National Council of Architectural Registration Boards (NCARB).
+An AXP record is mandatory for professional licensure in most states.